DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 - [ ] Aiden Richmond

 - Review the lighting Aiden did
-- For any levels that have NOT been added to the pool of levels, make sure they are read
+- For any levels that have NOT been added to the pool of levels, make sure they are prepared properly to be added to the pool of levels
-- Clean up the existing levels (make sure they have the correct actors)
+- With the props that have ALREADY been made and are in-engine (including the ones that aren't )

 ##### VFX
 - [ ] Mikel Sienra